tonytw1/tonytw1/README.md

 ### TypeScript

-Fashions change so [Advent of Code 2025](https://github.com/tonytw1/advent2025) is in TypeScript.
+Fashions change, so [Advent of Code 2025](https://github.com/tonytw1/advent2025) is in TypeScript.

-TypeScript lacks some of the guard rails you'd get in a JVM language but still supports all of the patterns (sets, caching, recursion etc) which could up in the puzzles.
+TypeScript lacks some of the guard rails you'd get in a JVM language but still supports all of the patterns (sets, caching, recursion etc) which come up in these puzzles.
 [Day 5 part 2](https://github.com/tonytw1/advent2025/blob/main/day5.ts) was quite enjoyable.

 ## Commercial code